RAINet-Lab/chronoprof/README.md

 ## The Explainability Problem in Time Series

 AI/ML techniques such as DLinear, PatchTST, TSMixer, and MultiRocket have demonstrated significant improvements in accuracy for time-series forecasting and classification across various datasets.
-However, these models are often **"black boxes"**, making it difficult for network operators to debug and resolve issues .
+However, these models are often **"black boxes"**, making it difficult for network operators to debug and resolve issues.
 Moreover, they have been shown to be vulnerable to adversarial attacks.
 The need for explainability is crucial for these models to be deployed effectively in production networks.

 Although prominent XAI techniques such as LIME, SHAP, LRP, and DeepLIFT have been adapted for time-series, they often fail to provide explanations that go beyond individual observations.
 They also do not capture the temporal dynamics of how models adapt to changes in input over time.
-Furthermore, these techniques are implicitly influenced by the magnitude of input features.

 ## What is CHRONOPROF?

 **CHRONOPROF is a new XAI technique** based on existing XAI methods, specifically SHAP.
 Its goal is to improve the quality of explanations for multivariate time-series forecasting and classification tasks in mobile networks.

 The core principle behind CHRONOPROF is to **isolate the implicit influence of input values** and focus solely on the model’s decision-making process.
-It does this by generating a **linearized version of the original model** for different observations.
+It does this by generating a **linearized version of the original model** for each sample.

-### Key Approach: Virtual Weights

-CHRONOPROF leverages the interpretability of linear models to explain more complex DNN models.
-It generates a set of **virtual weights**, one for each feature, derived from SHAP values.
-These virtual weights function similarly to coefficients in a linear model.

-The key formulation is that virtual weights are computed from SHAP values ($L_i$) and input values ($x_i$) as $v_i = L_i / x_i$.
-This isolates the influence of feature magnitude and **focuses on the model's sensitivity to each feature change**.
-Analyzing the evolution of these virtual weights over time provides insights into how the local linear representation of the model adapts to improve accuracy over extended periods.

 ## Evaluation Setup
 We conducted an extensive evaluation using **real mobile traffic data** for forecasting and classification tasks.

 *   **Datasets:**
-    *   **D1 (CR):** Traffic volume measurements from a 4G production network in a European metropolitan area.
+    *   **EUMA:** Traffic volume measurements from a 4G production network in a European metropolitan area.
 Fine-grained data (10 min) for forecasting and hourly data (24 values/sequence) for classification.
 Disclaimer: We can not make this dataset public.
-    *   **D2 (R):** Estimated number of active users connected to a production base station, with millisecond-level data aggregated to a 10-minute granularity.
+    *   **USERS-[https://git2.networks.imdea.org/wng/madrid-lte-dataset](https://git2.networks.imdea.org/wng/madrid-lte-dataset):** Estimated number of active users connected to a production base station, with millisecond-level data aggregated to a 10-minute granularity.
 *   **Models:**
     *   **Forecasting:** PatchTST (transformer-based), TSMixer (MLP-based), DLinear (linear).
     *   **Classification:** PatchTST, TSMixer, "Linear" (simple linear layer as baseline), MultiRocket.